Skip to Content

 Fish tacos topped with crispy jalapenos at Razo's Fish Tacos.
 Photo by Hadley Tomicki for L.A.
 TACO.

-The fish and shrimp are similarly plump and perfectly proportioned, sizable cuts of succulent seafood offered in a snarl of crunch; from the crisp, yielding batter, from the firm tortilla, and the curls of fresh cabbage.
+The fish and shrimp are similarly plump and perfectly proportioned, with sizable cuts of succulent seafood offered in a snarl of crunch; from the crisp, yielding batter, to the firm tortilla and curls of fresh cabbage.

-Razo makes his own sauces to accompany each of these tacos: a pink crema for the shrimp tacos, made from boiling shrimp shells and fries them with spices.
-He blends it all, squeezes the juices out, and thickens it with butter.
-And a herby green sauce to match the Mahi-Mahi’s sweet flesh, made from cilantro and basil.
-Making them takes four hours, Gamil says.
+Razo makes his own sauces to accompany each of these tacos: a pink crema for the shrimp tacos, made from boiling shrimp shells, then frying them together with various spices.
+He blends that together, squeezes all the juices out, and thickens the remaining sauce with butter.
+There's also an herbaceous green sauce to match the mahi-mahi’s sweet flesh, made from cilantro and basil.
+Crafting these sauces takes four hours, according to Gamil.

-Squeeze bottles of a tropically-tinted hot sauce also sit on every table, which Razo makes with chile serrano, habanero, and mango.
+Squeeze bottles of a tropically-tinted hot sauce also sit on every table.
+Razo makes this, too, with a base of chile serrano, chile habanero, and mango.

 2 shrimp tacos at Razo's.